 The main goal of the photoluminescence end station (PLES) is luminescence spectroscopy research under vacuum ultraviolet (VUV) as well as soft X-rays (XUV) excitations.
 Any materials in solid phase (single crystals, glasses, ceramics, films, powders, etc.) can be studied.
-The end station consisting of an ultra-high vacuum chamber with a closed-cycle helium cryogenic system provides sample temperatures T = 10 – 300 K. To analyze photoluminescence in the UV to near IR range a Shamrock 0.3 m spectrometer (Andor) equipped with the CCD camera and several photomultiplier detectors is coupled to two optical fibers (working in different spectral ranges), collecting emission from the sample.
-The possibility to use high-resolution excitation (0.01 nm at 100 nm) in scanning mode and the option of tuneable polarization of the incident light make this beamline very attractive for the field of luminescence studies under VUV and XUV excitations.
-Additionally to the photoluminescence spectroscopy, the end station can be applied to optical spectroscopy experiments examining the reflection signal from flat samples’ surfaces as well as detecting the transmitted light passing through the samples studied.
-Advanced experiments which include a combination of synchrotron light and some external light sources (for a pump-probe and a photostimulated spectroscopy) are available also if external light sources are provided by users.
-VUV spectrometer and VUV detection system intended for the study of the luminescence signals at energies higher than 6 eV (below 200 nm) as well as time-resolved registration system are under development and construction.
+The end station is equipped with a closed-cycle helium cryostat with a cold-finger type sample holder, which provides sample temperatures T = 10 – 300 K. The emission from the sample is collected by optical fiber coupled to Andor Shamrock 0.3 m spectrometer equipped with the CCD camera and several photomultiplier photodetectors, which provide possibility to analyze the emission in the range from UV to near IR.
+In addition to the photoluminescence spectroscopy, the end station can be applied to optical spectroscopy experiments examining the reflection signal from flat samples’ surfaces as well as detecting the transmitted light passing through the samples studied.
+Advanced experiments which include a combination of synchrotron light and some external light sources (for a pump-probe and a photostimulated spectroscopy) could be available also if external light sources are provided by users.

-- Excitation, absorption and reflection spectra with high resolution in 4.55 -1300 eV spectral range.
+- Excitation and absorption spectra with high resolution in 4.5 -1300 eV spectral range.

 - Temperature dependence of optical and luminescence properties down to liquid helium temperature (10 K).